Empowering Healthcare Practitioners with Language Models: Structuring Speech Transcripts in Two Real-World Clinical Applications: Data Creation Methods

 \subsubsection{SIMORD: Simulated Orders Dataset}

 We asked medically trained annotators to produce the gold-standard medical orders for the high-quality conversations of Primock57 and ACI-Bench.
 Annotation guidelines instructed to assess every medical order of type medication, imaging, lab, or follow-up within the conversation the way a doctor would create them in the EHR.
 This was intended to replicate doctors' current process executed at the end of a patient encounter.
 We measured an inter-annotator agreement of $0.768$.
-We sampled 100 examples containing 255 medical orders across both data sources as a test set and kept the others as training set (64 samples) used for few-shot prompting, and development set (100 samples).
+We sampled 100 examples containing 255 medical orders across both data sources as a test set and kept the others as training set (64 samples) used for few-shot prompting.
+Using the same methodology, we constructed an additional test set, which was used in the MEDIQA-OE Shared Task to evaluate participants' systems~\cite{MEDIQA-OE-Task}.